dannyy2000/EsusuChain/README.md

 # EsusuChain - Decentralized Rotating Savings on Flow

 EsusuChain is a blockchain-based implementation of traditional rotating savings and credit associations (ROSCA), also known as "Esusu" in many African communities.
-Built on the Flow blockchain with Cadence smart contracts, it provides a trustless, automated savings circle platform using USDC stablecoin.
+Built on the Flow blockchain with Cadence smart contracts, it provides a trustless, automated savings circle system powered by Flow Token (FLOW).

 ## Features